Signs of Burnout

 While experiencing occasional stress at the workplace is often manageable, exposure to chronic unmitigated stress can lead to debilitating physical and mental health consequences.
 To avoid these outcomes, it is essential to understand what leads to burnout, which common symptoms you should look out for, and how to reduce your vulnerability to burnout.

-An individual is more susceptible to burnout they:
+An individual is more susceptible to burnout if they:

 • receive minimal to no support from management